Vortigern: Gildas

+Winterbottom's translation is based on an edition by Theodor Mommsen in 1894 of the earliest surviving text of De Excidio, a Canterbury manuscript dating to the tenth century, which does not mention Vortigern.
+Two other texts of De Excidio preserved in Continental manuscripts do mention Vortigern as the "proud tyrant", but the principal one is in poor textual condition and Mommsen ignored it as being inferior.
+Until the 1970s, scholars thought that Gildas did not name Vortigern on the basis of Mommsen's edition, but in 1977 David Dumville argued that the Continental texts may be superior to the Canterbury one, and that a new analysis of the texts is needed which might well conclude that Vortigern is named in Gildas's original text.
+Dumville's comment that a new analysis is needed has been accepted by Winterbottom, who stated that he was using Mommsen's edition as the best then available, and by E. A. Thompson, who cited Dumville's article and commented that it may be clear whether Vortigern's name should be inserted in De Excidio when a new edition becomes available.
+Historians think that the case for thinking that Gildas referred to Vortigern is strengthened by the fact that Vortigern means something like "high king" in Old Welsh, and "proud tyrant" is thought to be a typical Gildasian word play on Vortigern's name.

 Bede

 The first extant text considering Gildas' account is Bede, writing in the early- to mid-8th century.
 He mostly paraphrases Gildas in his Ecclesiastical History of the English People and The Reckoning of Time, adding several details, perhaps most importantly the name of this "proud tyrant", whom he first calls Vertigernus (in his Chronica Maiora) and later Vurtigernus (in his Historia Ecclesiastica Gentis Anglorum).
 The Vertigernus form may reflect an earlier Celtic source or a lost version of Gildas.
 Bede also gives names in the Historia to the leaders of the Saxons, Hengist and Horsa, specifically identifying their tribes as the Saxons, Angles and Jutes (H.E., 1.14–15).
 Another significant detail that Bede adds to Gildas' account is calling Vortigern the king of the British people.

 Bede also supplies the date, 449, which was traditionally accepted but has been considered suspect since the late 20th century: "Marcian being made emperor with Valentinian, and the forty-sixth from Augustus, ruled the empire seven years."
 Michael Jones notes that there are several arrival dates in Bede.
 In H.E.
 1.15 the arrival occurs within the period 449–455; in 1.23 and 5.23 another date, c.
 446, is given; and in 2.14 the same event is dated 446 or 447, suggesting that these dates are calculated approximations.